 - 40% externally set assignment (includes 10 hours of focused study): Students are required to produce a personal response and will be given a choice of 7 different starting points.
 They must select and respond to one starting point from their chosen title and show evidence of all four assessment objectives.

-Key Stage 4 - Food Preparation & Nutrition
+Year 10 and Year 11 - GCSE Food Preparation & Nutrition

 AQA Food Preparation & Nutrition